2008 United States presidential election: Super Tuesday

 McCain was also endorsed in February by California Governor Arnold Schwarzenegger before the California primary took place on Super Tuesday.
 This gave him a significant boost in the polls for the state's primary, which awarded the greatest number of delegates of all the states.
 On Super Tuesday, McCain won his home state of Arizona, taking all 53 delegates.
 He also won nearly all of California's 173 delegates, the largest of the Super Tuesday prizes.
 McCain also scored wins in seven other states, picking up 574 delegates.
 Huckabee was the "surprise performer", winning 5 states and 218 delegates.
 Romney won 7 states and 231 delegates.
 Two days later, Romney suspended his presidential campaign, saying that if he stayed in the race, he would "forestall the launch of a national campaign and be making it easier for Senator Clinton or Obama to win".
 His departure left Huckabee and Paul as McCain's only major challengers in the remaining primaries and caucuses.
 Romney endorsed McCain on February 14.

 Louisiana, the District of Columbia, Kansas, Wisconsin, and Washington held primaries in February after Super Tuesday.
 Despite McCain picking up big victories, Huckabee won Louisiana and Kansas.
 McCain narrowly carried the Washington caucuses over Huckabee and Paul, who amassed a large showing.
 The Virgin Islands and Puerto Rico closed February for the Republicans.
 After Super Tuesday, John McCain had become the clear front runner, but by the end of February, he still had not acquired enough delegates to secure the nomination.
 In March, John McCain clinched the Republican nomination after sweeping all four primaries, Texas, Ohio, Vermont, and Rhode Island, putting him over the top of the 1,191 delegates required to win the GOP nomination.
 Mike Huckabee then conceded the race to McCain, leaving Ron Paul, who had just 16 delegates, as his only remaining opponent.
-Romney would eventually become the Republican presidential nominee 4 years later, which he then lost to Barack Obama.
+Romney would eventually become the Republican presidential nominee 4 years later, which he then lost the general election to incumbent President Barack Obama.